“It is the best job I’ve ever had … but the pay sucks.”

-And it’s true.
-I love so many things about doing what I do.
+I love so many things about what I do.
 I get to laugh and play for a living.
 And there’s important work to be done.
 I mold minds, for crying out loud!
 I nurture bruised knees and bruised feelings.
-I hear the lessons I teach and the words I say repeated back to me in the world’s most adorable voices.
+The lessons I teach and the words I say are repeated back to me in the world’s most adorable voices.
 Some of the words are not totally age-appropriate, but that makes them so much funnier.

-Traditionally, it has been a man’s responsibility to bring home the bacon and for his little wifey to fry it up as a side to whatever slab of meat she spent all day tenderly preparing, while taking care of the kids, and making sure she looked good doing it.
+Traditionally, it has been a man’s responsibility to bring home the bacon.
+His little wifey is then supposed to fry it up as a side to whatever slab of meat she spent all day tenderly preparing, while taking care of the kids, and making sure she looked good doing it.
 Even though that scenario is a clearly outdated ideal that probably only existed on Leave it to Beaver, it is still kind unusual for men to be a full-time at-home parent.
 That’s why we tend to seek each other out whenever we can through groups like this one, the NYC Dads Group.

-A few of the guys I’m closest to now are work-at-home dads: they manage to take care of the kids and make (at least some) money to boot.
+A few of the guys I’m closest to now are work-at-home dads.
+They manage to take care of the kids and make (at least some) money to boot.
 They’re creative types.
 One is, literally, a rock star, playing bass for the band Ash.
 Another writes Spanish-language screenplays for Mexican television.
 A third is an actor.
 (I almost jumped out of my chair when I randomly saw him on a FedEx commercial wearing a very ugly Christmas sweater.)
 There are others in the group with similarly impressive credentials.
 It’s kind of intimidating.
 They seem to have it all.
-Not only do they get to be the at the home parent, they also contribute to the monetary well-being of their families.
+Not only do they get to be the at-home parent, they also contribute monetary to their families.

 Spending all day at the beck and call of needy (though incredibly adorable) kids can be taxing for anyone, mom or dad.
 Parents need time to be “not-parents,” whether that means time with a hobby or volunteering or learning a new skill.
 It’s about feeling creative and productive, and using a different part of your brain.
 Believe it or not, you do have some gray matter that doesn’t concern itself with how many poopy diapers you’ve changed today or how to help your daughter with her pre-school drama.